 B.A.
 English Language and Literature, The University of Leicester.

 His first teaching position was at Stowe School in Buckingham, where he lived as a boarding house Under-Housemaster.
-While there he coached many sports and, with his passion for the snow, became the school ski party leader.
-After four years he was given the opportunity to run the mathematics department in a school in the Bahamas and then onto an American school for student-athletes on Hilton Head Island in South Carolina.
-Although unable to gain a single victory over any of the students, Mr. Davies continues to be a very keen golfer and tennis player.
-Returning to the British system, he took up a post at a school in Oxford, before moving on to a British school in Spain.
+After four years he was given the opportunity to run the Mathematics Department in a school in the Bahamas and then onto an American school for student-athletes on Hilton Head Island in South Carolina.
+Returning to the British system, he took up a post at a school in Oxford before moving on to a British school in Spain.

 B.Sc.
 (Hons) Mathematical Statistics and Operational Research, University of Exeter, UK